smileywoman's Bio

 I also want to be a motivational speaker someday, so I can help inspire and empower women.
 I have a strong desire to help my fellow females at this point in my life.

 I ADORE music as much as dance (they both make my soul sing).
 I particularly LOVE BackStreet Boys!
 YES!
 I said BackStreet Boys!!!!
+My inner child is 10 years old, so that's okay.

 Yeah, dancing is something I do.
 I do it in my sleep, while standing in line at the grocery store.
 I don’t listen to classical music to relax...because I find myself trying to choreograph to it!